antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 a gatekeeper who says what can be used and what can't.

 As Miguel Garcia pointed reviewing the article, not all architects are gatekeepers.
-But it may happen some times so I prefer the role of Principal because I see it as something less theoretical.
+But it may happen some times.
+I prefer the role of Principal because I see it as something less theoretical.
 It's hard to visualize a real architect building a house with their own hands.
 It isn't so hard to imagine a skilled workman designing and building a house.
 I see design and architecture as something more collaborative and myself as a facilitator.
-I usually share my experience doing similar things in the past and I help to make teams think out of the box or see their problems from a different perspective.
-I want teams working with me to find the right solution.
+I usually share my experience doing similar things in the past and I help to make teams think out of the box or see their problems from a different perspective. **I want teams working with me to find the right solution together**.

 I also like to be involved in global architecture.
 As I see systems design as a collaborative task, global architecture works exactly in the same way but